oucler/Model-Predictive-Control/README.md

 ![](videos/mpc.gif)

-Entire vidoe capture is uploaded to youtube link: [Full Video](https://www.youtube.com/watch?v=YZcmExkdCZw&feature=youtu.be)
+Entire video capture is uploaded to youtube link: [Full Video](https://www.youtube.com/watch?v=YZcmExkdCZw&feature=youtu.be)

 ## How to run: <a name="howto"></a>